top of page

 • We provide nutritious food at all snack and mealtimes, avoiding large quantities of fat, sugar, salt and artificial additives, preservatives and colourings

-• Menus include at least one servings of fresh fruit and vegetables per day
+• Menus include at least one serving of fresh fruit and vegetables per day, with a variety offered across the week

 • Milk and water are provided as drinks to promote oral health.
 Fresh drinking water is always available and accessible.
 It is frequently offered to children and babies and intake is monitored.
 In hot weather staff will encourage children to drink more water to keep them hydrated

-• Individual dietary requirements are respected.
+• Individual dietary requirements are respected at all times.
 We gather information from parents regarding their children’s dietary needs, including any special dietary requirements, preferences and food allergies that a child has and any special health requirements, before a child starts or joins the nursery.
 Where appropriate, we will carry out a risk assessment in the case of allergies and work alongside parents to put into place an individual dietary plan for their child

 • Staff show sensitivity in providing for children’s diets and allergies.
 They do not use a child’s diet or allergy as a label for the child, or make a child feel singled out because of her/his diet or allergy